HL7/fhir-sdoh-clinicalcare/input/pagecontent/support_for_multiple_domains.md

 ·    [Social Determinants of Health Procedures Value Set](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.789/expansion)

 The Figure below illustrates how the SDOH group value set is structured for the  Condition Profile.
-When recording SDOH data servers **SHOULD** use the SDOH value sets
+When recording SDOH data, servers **SHOULD** use the SDOH value sets

  **Example of VSAC SDOH Group Value Set for Condition.Code**